-Figure 21-24 shows the process of revenue reconciliation.
+Figure 24 shows the process of revenue reconciliation.

-Figure 24.
-Process of revenue reconciliation
+Figure 24: Process of revenue reconciliation

-Chapter V 'Pricing of bundled capacity and capacity at VIPs'
+Chapter V: Pricing of Bundled Capacity and Capacity at VIPs

-This Chapter V 'Pricing of bundled capacity and capacity at VIPs' of the TAR NC is structured as follows has the following structure: Article 21 sets out the calculation of 'reserve prices for bundled capacity' products; Article 22 discusses the calculation of 'reserve prices for capacity products offered at a VIP'.
+This Chapter has the following structure: Article 21 sets out the calculation of 'reserve prices for bundled capacity' products; Article 22 discusses the calculation of 'reserve prices for capacity products offered at a VIP'.